Qarik-Group/concourse-tutorial/docs/basics/publishing-outputs.md

 _Where did the new commit come from?_

-The `bump-timestamp-file.yml` task file describes a single output `updated-gist`:
+The `task: bump-timestamp-file` task configuration describes a single output `updated-gist`:

 ```yaml
 outputs: